Inside: Tired of driving teens everywhere? This simple solution will ensure they appreciate the time we spend behind the wheel.

 So suddenly we’re driving in every direction, without pausing to consider our options.

 So what’s a Mom to do?
-We could say no constantly.
+We could get worn out by constant requests.
 Or we could try this.

 If you’re tired of driving your teens everywhere, this is for you.